tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __APSMessageService__   [se.natusoft.osgi.aps.api.net.messaging.service] {

-This defines a simple cluster service.
-Can be implemented by using a message bus like RabbitMQ, Active MQ, etc or just a simple socket server or whatever.
+This defines a simple message service.
+Can be implemented by using a message bus like RabbitMQ, Active MQ, etc or just a simple tcpip server or whatever.

-I've had a real hard decision on what to name this!
-Its been between APSMessageService and APSClusterService.
-For a while i even called it APSMessageClusterService but I decided that was to unclear.
-Yes, the service sends and received messages!
-That is basically all it does.
-But what would a cluster service do ?
-Well, send messages among the cluster members.
-What does this service to ?
-It sends messages among members ...

-Since the actual members are outside of this service API, it doesn't really know who they are and doesn't care, all members are defined by configuration to make a cluster of members which is why I finally went with APSClusterService.
+Since the actual members are outside of this service API, it doesn't really know who they are and doesn't care, all members are defined by configuration to make a cluster of members.

-__public static final String CLUSTER_PROVIDER = "aps-messaging-provider"__

-Multiple providers of this service can be deployed at the same time.
-Using this property when registering services for a provider allows clients to lookup a specific provider.

-__public static final String CLUSTER_INSTANCE_NAME = "aps-messaging-instance-name"__

-Each configured instance of this service should have this property with a unique instance name so that client can lookup a specific instance of the service.

-__String getName()__

-Returns the name of this instance.

-__UUID getProviderUUID()__

-Every service implementation should have a UUID, which also gets passed in messages.

 __void addMessageListener(APSMessageListener listener)__